 Although every effort is made to handle your luggage carefully, we cannot be responsible, assume liability or accept claims for loss or damage to luggage and personal effects due to breakage, theft, or fair wear and tear through hotel, airline and private transportation handling.
 It is important for your own self-interest and protection that you make certain you have adequate insurance to cover for these eventualities.
 Lost luggage is an unfortunate possibility in today’s world of airline travel.

 We suggest the following:

 - Split your items between your suitcase and a traveling companion’s suitcase

 - Do not pack any vital medications or valuables in your checked luggage

 - Confirm that your luggage is checked and tagged to your final destination at airport check-in

 - Place your luggage claim tags in a secure place for your flight

 - File a claim for any missing luggage immediately before leaving the baggage claim area at the arrival airport

 - Secure a case number and contact information for follow-up communications.
 Make certain that the airline has your onward itinerary

 - Your tour manager may assist you with airline and other carrier communications, if there is a language barrier, but has no inside contacts to guarantee or expedite recovery of lost luggage.

 - All recovery costs, including communication costs, are your responsibility.
 Check your travel protection details for covered expenses.

 What should I pack?

-Dress for comfort and convenience with a wardrobe that is adaptable and allows for layering in case you get chilly or hot and protects you from a rain shower.
+Dress for comfort and convenience with a wardrobe that is adaptable, allows for layering in case you get chilly or hot and protects you from a rain shower.
 Generally during the day, casual, comfortable, cotton clothing is recommended.
 In Europe, especially in finer restaurants, where I occasionally like to take my clients for a fine dining experience, it is generally customary to dress somewhat formally.
 Slacks or a dress for women and a jacket for men are acceptable dining attire.
 It is advisable to avoid wearing old Jeans, sneakers or shorts for dinner.
 You may also wish to dress up for the welcome dinner and farewell dinner, but by all means be comfortable.
 A sports jacket is not required.

 The times that you might want to wear something a little more elegant would be in cities like Paris, Malaga, Florence, Venice, Turin, Rome to name a few (larger cities) where people are more fashion-oriented.

-Please note that you will not be able to enter any of the churches if you wear pants or skirts above the knee, and/or sleeveless shirts.
+- Please note that you will not be able to enter any of the churches if you wear pants or skirts above the knee, and/or sleeveless shirts.
 The same goes for men!
 So, if you are wearing a tank top, you may want to bring a light sweater or scarf that you can put over your shoulders so you can get inside the church.What matters is that you have a good time and that you are comfortable, so the strongest memories of your trip are those of beautiful places you visited and not the pain that the cobblestone streets gave you while wearing the wrong shoes.
 Think lightweight, comfortable, quick drying, soft and nothing that will feel tight or not let your skin breathe.Many people ask us what to wear so they can fit in and not stick out like a tourist.
 Just wear what is “you” and what makes you comfortable.
 As a general rule, French and Italians do not typically wear bright colors or patterns, but stick to neutrals like blacks, grays, whites, navy.

-Note: most accommodations provide hair dryers.
-If you bring any electrical appliances (hair dryer, flat iron, electric razor, etc.) you will need an adapter.
+- Most accommodations provide hair dryers.
+If you bring any electrical appliances (hair dryer, flat iron, electric razor, etc.) please ensure they are dual voltage.
 The electricity supply is 220 volts, which means your appliance should have a switch that you can turn to the correct voltage.
 If it does not, you will need a converter because an adapter alone will not be sufficient.
-Laptop computers, camera chargers, cell phone chargers, iPods, and other electronics usually switch automatically to the right voltage.
+Laptop computers, camera chargers, cell phone chargers, i Pods, and other electronics only need an adapter.